 Determine Whether You Need an Adapter or Converter

 Some travelers assume they need expensive voltage converters to charge their electronic devices.
-In reality, most laptop computers, e-readers, tablets, cell phones and camera battery chargers are dual voltage, meaning they will work on 110 volts (in the United States, for example) and on 220 volts (in Europe and most other parts of the world) and will work with electric frequencies ranging from 50 Hertz to 60 Hertz.
-In fact, many electronic devices will be damaged or destroyed by voltage converters, since the device already contains a converter.
+In reality, most laptop computers, tablets, cell phones and camera battery chargers are dual voltage, meaning they will work on 110 volts (in the US or Canada) and on 220 volts (in Europe and most other parts of the world) and will work with electric frequencies ranging from 50 Hertz to 60 Hertz.
+In fact, many electronic devices will be damaged or destroyed by voltage converters.

 Pack Only the Devices You Really Need

 Take a few moments to review the capabilities of your mobile devices and the costs to use them in another country.
-Plan to bring only those devices you will use regularly; this will minimize your charging time and keep data roaming charges down.
-If you don't know how much it will cost to use your cell phone or tablet in your destination countries, contact your service provider and ask before you travel.
+Bring only those devices you will use regularly.
+This will minimize your charging time and keep data roaming charges down.
+If you do not know how much it will cost to use your cell phone or tablet in your destination country, contact your service provider and ask.

 If one device, such as a tablet, can do everything that your laptop and cell phone can, bring that device and leave the rest at home.